oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 The `Matrix Multiply` sample demonstrates the steps to modify a simple Fortran program to use OpenMP* directives to offload the compute kernel from the host to an Intel® GPU using the Intel® Fortran Compiler.

-In the sample program, two matrices are multiplied to produce a result matrix.
-To do the multiplication the number of columns in the first matrix must be equal to the number of rows in the second matrix.
-The result matrix has the number of rows of the first matrix and the number of columns of the second matrix.
-For a deeper refresh on this linear algebra algorithm, refer to the [Wikipedia Matrix multiplication article](https://en.wikipedia.org/wiki/Matrix_multiplication).
-The example in this tutorial multiplies square matrices; the number of rows equals the number of columns.
+Three working versions of the matrix multiply program are provided with the sample:

+* `01_mm_CPU_sequential.f90`: the working sequential version of the matrix multiply program.
+* `02_mm_CPU_parallel.f90`: the working  parallel version of the matrix multiply program, modified to use OpenMP directives to parallelize the program for CPU.
+* `03_mm_GPU.f90`: the working parallel version of the  matrix multiply program, modified to use OpenMP directives for GPU.

+The instructions in this sample show the steps to modify the original sequential version of the program (`01_mm_CPU_sequential.f90`) into the OpenMP parallel processing versions for CPU and GPU.

+You can compare your modified programs against the provided working versions of the programs.

 ## Prerequisites